- 1. STOP COMPARING YOURSELF TO OTHERS

 - Use a meal planning app to help you choose a meal plan and recipes and create a shopping list.

 Keep it simple for now with planning for one meal per week until you get comfortable with a routine.
 Even if you do one of these methods only once a week, it’s still money saved from dining out.

 Pick a day and time of the week when it’s most convenient for you to cook.
 You’ll likely be less moody and tired so make it happen when you’re in your best state of mind.

 Trying to cook when you already hate cooking and you’re not in the mood is a recipe for disaster.
 Pun intended.

-It does not have to be dinnertime.
+Nevertheless, cooking does not have to be for dinnertime–the meal most associated with cooking.
 Consider an easy breakfast meal if you’re a morning person and have the time.

 Perhaps it’s the weekend when you’re off work.